shaquillehinds/react-native-spot-modal/README.md

 ### Position Issues

-1. **Touch Event**: Use `event.nativeEvent.pageX/pageY` not `locationX/locationY`
+1. **Touch Event Coordinates**: When using touch events, use `event.nativeEvent.pageX/pageY` (not `locationX/locationY`)
+2. **Coordinate Source**: You must provide valid screen coordinates - the package doesn't extract these automatically
-2. **Screen Coordinates**: Ensure you're using absolute screen coordinates, not relative ones
+3. **Screen Coordinates**: Ensure you're using absolute screen coordinates, not relative ones
-3. **Orientation**: The component handles rotation, but make sure initial coordinates are correct
+4. **Orientation**: The component handles rotation, but initial coordinates must be correct for current orientation

 ### Animation Issues